Colbert I. King: Early life

-King was born to Amelia Colbert King and Isaiah King III and grew up in the Foggy Bottom neighborhood of Washington, DC.
+King was born to Amelia Colbert King and Isaiah King III and grew up in the Foggy Bottom neighborhood of Washington, D.C.
 He attended Thaddeus Stevens Elementary School, Francis Junior High School, and Paul Laurence Dunbar High School.
 At Dunbar, he was a member of JROTC as well as the school's championship drill team.
 After graduating from high school in 1957, he earned his Bachelor of Arts degree in government from Howard University in 1961.

 Career

 From 1961 to 1963, King served as an officer in the United States Army Adjutant General's Corps, then worked as special officer for the United States Department of State through 1970, eventually leaving over objections to the Counter Intelligence Program (COINTELPRO).
 He then spent a year on a fellowship at the Department of Health, Education and Welfare, working with James Farmer to draw national attention to sickle-cell anemia and other underserved minority health care issues.

 From 1971 to 1972, King was a VISTA volunteer.
 In 1972, he became minority staff director of the United States Senate Committee on the District of Columbia, where he helped draft the District of Columbia Home Rule Act.

 In 1976, King became Deputy Assistant Secretary of the U.S. Treasury Department, then was appointed U.S. executive director to the World Bank by President Jimmy Carter.

 In 1980, he became executive vice president for the Middle East and Africa at Riggs Bank, where he served for 10 years and became a member of the board of directors.

 King joined The Washington Post's editorial board in 1990, then became the editorial page's deputy editor in 2000.
 He began writing a weekly column at the suggestion of Post editor Meg Greenfield.

 He was a regular television panelist on the weekly political discussion show Inside Washington until the show ceased production in December 2013.